linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ## Overview

+Movie shares comfortable leisure time with you!
 Movie is a video player with various features.
-It offers simple interface and rich shortcuts and supports various video formats.
-You can also play online video resources and freely set the sound, frame and subtitle only with the keyboard.
+It offers simple interface and rich shortcuts.
+You can fullfill all operations with keyboard, which lets you get rid of the bondage of mouse clicks completely.
+It supports various video formats.

-Movie shares extreme play experience with you.
-Use it and you will love it!

 ![1|main](jpg/main.png)